PNaveenKumar1/CPI-prediction-using-different-miss-events/1st question/README1.md

      vcpkg/vcpkg install

    Remove the files in ChampSim/branch and copy the files from subfolder of 1stquestion in ChampSim/branch.
-   Remove btb/basic_btb file from ChampSim and copy btb file from 1stquestion folder in ChampSim/btb.
+   Remove btb/basic_btb file from ChampSim and copy basic_btb.cc file from 1stquestion folder in ChampSim/btb.

    Make changes champsim_config.json as follows: